GreatOverlordX/crypThor/README.md

-# Password Encrypting with crypThor.py
+# Password Management with crypThor

-I have created this Python tool,
-Store your passwords in `SHA256` encryption, and then decrypt your stored password.
+I have created this Python tool, so you can store your passwords in `SHA256` hashing, encrypting thanks to a secret key, and then decrypt your stored hashed-password.

 Very easy to set, and use!